KelvinBeerJones/ceda_database/README.md

 #  General Introduction

 The Historical Data Digital Toolkit (HDDT) comprises a suite of open source technologies that work together efficiently without compromising the functionality of individual components.
-The Toolkit offers the digital historian the ability to link together the catalogue and index data from very large manuscript collections to interrogate, assimilate and visualise the rich social data (and especially social networks) implicit in the selectede manuscript collections.
+The Toolkit offers the digital historian the ability to collect, organise and link together the catalogue and index data from very large manuscript collections to enable the historian to interrogate, assimilate and visualise the rich social data (and especially social networks) implicit in the selectede manuscript collections.

 ##  The HDDT components: